Heaust-ops/Automations/README.md

 # Automations
 This is where I save the automation tools I create along the way, feel free to take a look and use them anyhow you want, if you lend them to someone please give credit tho :P (any suggestions on how to improve and constructive criticisms are coveted and treasured)
+Also feel free to add your own automations!